 Initially available only with a wall-mounted indoor unit option, the ductless system provided enhanced performance, higher efficiency, and the ability to regulate separate zones.
 The possibility to remotely place the system’s condensing unit and therefore relocate the sound-bearing components from the living area was a significant benefit in freeing up window space.

-The fact that the small, compact condensing units could be put in various locations, keeping up with the space-restricted Japanese building practises, was one of the major elements in the ductless system’s early popularity.
+The fact that the small, compact condensing units could be put in various locations, keeping up with the space-restricted Japanese building practices, was one of the major elements in the ductless system’s early popularity.
 To this day, the worldwide baseline ductless product is a wall-mounted indoor unit, which accounts for approximately 75% of total global mini-split sales.
 Several manufacturers saw opportunities and introduced additional ductless indoor units, such as floor consoles and ceiling-suspended units.
 Concealed ducted-style and concealed ceiling cassette units have also been created, giving the ductless businesses a new application.

 Technologies Are Evolving

 The ductless systems earned a reputation for reliability in terms of service and maintenance.
 Today’s technology has further enhanced this reputation, with installations rarely experiencing issues.
 Whether it is a small system or a multi zone system — witch was invented by Daikin in 1973 — these systems are extremely efficient, requiring just basic filter maintenance and condenser coil cleaning.

 As the Japanese invention was gradually spread across the world, the demands that each region created, both in terms of sales and design, further improved the concept, allowing ductless to become the standard of many countries’ HVAC choices.

 Longer pipe lengths, improved height separation, broader operation temperature range in both cooling and heating modes, efficiency levels exceeding government-mandated minimum requirements, and user-friendly mobile controls were among the technological advancements.